 About one month later, Beverly Bell enjoined with the statements:

 “This past week has… provided the perfect conditions for a spike in cholera, what Partners in Health calls ‘a disease of poverty’ which impacts those without safe drinking water….
 Because sanitation workers could not get to the camps, toilets and garbage overflowed to extremes….
 The sporadic rains throughout the week, moreover, spread contaminated water and sewage, perfect vectors for the disease.”

 There was never any basis to the prediction that cholera would become epidemic in Haiti, and there is still no basis to the predictions that it will spike or indefinitely continue.
-Last April Dr. Renaud Piarroux argued that Haiti’s cholera could be gone in a matter of months, and as Cuba recently showed, an outbreak of cholera can be stopped in as few as 60 days with the appropriate education, epidemiological surveillance, care, and provision of clean drinking water.
+In April 2012, Dr. Renaud Piarroux argued that Haiti’s cholera could be gone in a matter of months, and as Cuba has showed, an outbreak of cholera can be stopped in as few as 60 days with the appropriate education, epidemiological surveillance, care, and provision of clean drinking water.

-Editor’s Notes: Cartoon of “Pontificator” from Altered Focus.
-Featured photograph of Nepalese U.N. soldiers directing a line for food and water by Andres Leighton/AP.
+Cartoon of “Pontificator” from Altered Focus.
+Featured photograph of Nepalese UN soldiers directing a line for food and water by Andres Leighton/AP.